Umami Pot

 Step 7

-Serve in each bowl and top with butter, if desired.
+Serve in bowls and top with butter to taste.

 To store